wp-plugins/gravity-forms-wcag-20-form-fields/readme.txt

 1. The radio, checkbox and repeater list fields will now be automatically modified so that they meet the accessibility requirements.

 == Changelog ==

+= 1.1.0 =
+* Feature: added aria-describedby for date fields - providing screen reader users with the instructions on how to type into the field, for example 'must be dd/mm/yyyy format'
+* Feature: added screen reader only words for required fields - providing screen reader users with the word 'required' in addition to the default star
+* Feature: added aria-describedby for fields that have failed validation - making it easier for screen reader users to determine why a field has failed validation
+* Feature: improved validation message.
+Message now reads 'There were 2 errors found in the information you submitted.' and is followed by a list of each field that did not pass validation.
+Each item in the list is a clickable link, taking the user directly to the field.
+* Feature: added browser alert if form did not pass validation.
+If the form did not pass validation, the first thing the user should see or hear is ''There were 2 errors found in the information you submitted.' followed by the list of errors.
+When the user clicks past the alert the browsers focus is taken to the on screen validation message and links to errors.

 = 1.0.3 =
 * Fix php closing tag to resolve version number not appearing in WordPress Plugin Directory.